Hamilton Academical F.C. Reserves and Academy: UEFA Youth League 2018

-From 2015 onwards it has been possible for the Hamilton academy to participate in the UEFA Youth League by the Under-17 side winning the previous season's league at that age group; they achieved this in 2018.
+From 2015 onwards it has been possible for the Hamilton academy to participate in the UEFA Youth League by the Under-17 side winning the previous season's league at that age group; they first achieved this in 2018.

 In the opening round of the UEFA Youth League's 'Domestic Champions Path', Hamilton were drawn against FC Basel of Switzerland, a club with a list of youth alumni including FIFA World Cup participants Alexander Frei, Hakan Yakin, Xherdan Shaqiri, Ivan Rakitić, Granit Xhaka, Zdravko Kuzmanović and Gökhan Inler.
 Both the first leg in Switzerland and the return in the Scotland finished 2–2, with Accies levelling the scores in the second leg with the last kick of the match.
 In the resulting shootout, goalkeeper Ross Connelly – who had been at fault for both Basel goals on the night – saved two kicks and Hamilton won 3–2.

 In the second round, the opponents were Denmark's FC Midtjylland Academy which produced Simon Kjær, Winston Reid, Jonas Lössl and Erik Sviatchenko, and whose senior team were the reigning national champions.
 Midtjylland secured a 2–0 victory in the first leg in Herning with both goals from Casper Tengstedt.
 In the return in Scotland, watched by a crowd of over 2,000 as in the previous round, Hamilton took the lead through Andrew Winter suggesting the possibility of a comeback, but then conceded an equaliser and away goal in the second half via a penalty converted by Tengstedt.
 With the tie slipping away, a red card for an Accies player borne of frustration and a late second Midtjylland goal sealed a 4–1 aggregate victory for the Danes.

+UEFA Youth League 2023

+While the senior team was relegated to the third tier in the 2022–23 season, Hamilton were winners of the SPFL Under-18 league, granting entry to the UEFA Youth League for a second time in 2023–24.
+Drawn against Norwegians Molde, a 3–0 defeat in the first leg, plus the factors of the opposition having an older, more experienced team in contrast to Accies who had lost four key members of their squad from their squad to English clubs (Ryan One to Sheffield United, Gabriel Forsyth to Norwich City, Josh McDonald to Leeds United and Cormac Daly to Nottingham Forest) left little room for optimism ahead of the second leg.
+Their exit appeared to be confirmed when Molde went ahead at New Douglas Park, but three goals from Ben Black (two penalties) and one from Paddy Meechan within the next hour brought the aggregate score level.
+Molde managed to find another goal through Andreas Myklebust and held out for a 4–2 defeat on the night but a 5–4 win over two legs.